Episode 1 - What is Great Britain?

 Interestingly and, although such close neighbours, the four countries that make up the UK are all very distinctive, with their own subcultures, governments, climates, landscapes and, for example in the case of Wales, even their own language.

 According to Google, the population of the United Kingdom is 66.65 million.
-Almost 9 million of those live in England’s capital city, London.
+Almost nine million of those live in England’s capital city, London.
 The UK is made up of counties which might be the equivalent of other countries’ states.
 Within these counties are districts, cities, towns, villages, hamlets and, of course, the countryside.
 A hamlet is the name of the smallest sized populated area.
 They are often found scattered around the countryside and they may only consist of five or six houses.

 As most of you will know, because it’s one of the things that the UK is most famous for, the British climate can be generally pretty wet!
 During my travels around the world I usually meet people who think that the British climate is only grey and miserable and wet.
 But this definitely isn’t true!
 Our summers are relatively short but we do have some lovely sunny and warm, sometimes even hot, days!
 Of course, thanks to the abundance of rain, Britain is famous for its beautiful green countryside.
 Where England’s landscape consists mainly of populated towns and cities with agricultural and relatively flat countryside, wild, mountainous landscapes can be found in Scotland, and lush green valleys and mountains in Wales.

 Although Britain is a monarchic state, the UK is run by an elected parliament which is led by a Prime Minister, and today that Prime Minister is Boris Johnson.
 There are various different political parties involved in the British government including the Conservatives, the Labour Party, as well as everything in between.
-Britain is a democratic state but this is where I stop talking about politics because it really isn’t my favourite subject to discuss.
-Hopefully though you get an idea of the very basic governing of this country and I invite you to do your own research if British politics is something that interests you.
+Britain is a democratic state, but this is where I stop talking about politics because it really isn’t my favourite subject to discuss.
+Hopefully though, you get an idea of the very basic governing of this country and I invite you to do your own research if British Politics is something that interests you.

-One more thing I had to mention in this podcast about ‘what is Great Britain?’ is of course the Royal Family.
-Again, the British Royal Family is not something that particularly interests me apart from the incredible influence and wealth that is associated with it.
-It is quite astounding to me and truly blows my mind.
+One more thing I had to mention in this podcast about ‘What is Great Britain?’ is, of course, the Royal Family.
+Again, the British Royal Family is not something that particularly interests me, apart from the incredible influence and wealth that is associated with it.
+It is quite astounding to me, and truly blows my mind.
 The phrase ‘blows my mind’ is used when describing something which is particularly shocking/surprising.
 It describes something that is so incredible that your mind can’t even comprehend it.
 Anyway, another mind-blowing fact is that the current head of the Monarchy, Queen Elizabeth II is the longest reigning queen in history.
 At 94 years old she has reigned almost 69 years on the throne, and in 2017 Elizabeth II became the first British monarch to celebrate her Sapphire Jubilee.

 Thank you so much for listening to this first podcast on The British English Language Podcast!
 I recommend visiting my website - www.britishenglishlanguage.com - where you’ll find links to my YouTube channel with a collection of fun videos that you can use as further resources to improve your listening skills.
-There is also a link to my blog where you will find further, higher level reading material if you would like to test your skills at advanced level English comprehension.
-And, as I mentioned earlier, the written transcription for this podcast can also be found on my website and is available as a printable pdf version.
-I would love so much to hear from you with any comments or questions so please contact me by sending a message using the contact form on my website.
+There is also a link to my blog where you will find further, higher-level reading material if you would like to test your skills at advanced level English comprehension.
+And, as I mentioned earlier, the written transcription for this podcast can also be found on my website, and is available as a printable pdf version.
+I would love so much to hear from you with any comments or questions, so please contact me by sending a message using the contact form on my website.
 I hope so much that you enjoyed this podcast and I’ll see you at the next one!